MBAkinlabi/my-app/NOTES.md

-# Cleaning up with Lifecycle Hooks & useEffect()
+# Cleanup Work with useEffect() - Ex
-- Another way of making `useEffect()` run everything doing the checking.
+- The timer was removed like in the case of unmount.
+What happened is that you won't see the code because the instructor removed it.
-- And of course you're reminded of how to run `useEffect()` just once when the app loads.
+- It didn't show in the next lectures because the instructor went back to quickly add it.